Roemer/ut99-server/README.md

 # Included Mods and Mutators

 ## BunnyTrack
 BunnyTrack is ready to use.
-To change the game type in the Server Admin Console, use the Server Console and type:
-`servertravel CTF-BT-FEB-Factory.unr?game=BTPlusPlusPublicUTBT_beta3.BunnyTrackGame`
+Change the GameType to it to use it.

 ## ChaosUT
 ChaosUT and a few maps are added.
 Change the GameType to it to use it.